sakuli/Docs/content/enterprise_features/s2i.md

         - type: ConfigChange
 {{</highlight>}}

-### Increasing shared memory of a Sakuli containers on OpenShift
+### Increasing shared memory of a Sakuli containers on OpenShift {#increasing-shared-memory-of-sakuli-on-openshift}
 The result of a S2I build is a ready to run Sakuli container that can be deployed on OpenShift as a Pod, Job or CronJob.
 Depending on the size of the websites to be tested, it might be required to provide more shared memory space to the container.
 Indicators that a shared memory enlargement is required are container crashes, the erroneous loading of